Muhammadibra40/Apache-Spark-Big-Data-Taming/README.md

 # Apache Spark Big Data Taming

 Welcome to the **Apache Spark Big Data Taming** repository!
 This project is dedicated to practicing and mastering the use of **Apache Spark**, an open-source unified analytics engine for large-scale data processing.
-Here, you'll find various examples and exercises that demonstrate how to handle big data using Spark's core functionalities, including Spark SQL, DataFrames, RDDs, and Machine Learning libraries.
+Here, you'll find various examples and exercises that demonstrate how to handle big data using Spark's core functionalities, including Spark SQL, DataFrames and RDDs.

 ## Table of Contents